The Merger Control Review: Vietnam

 - joint venture between enterprises: two or more enterprises together contributing a portion of their assets, rights obligations and interests to form a new enterprise.

 The above transactions are collectively referred to in this chapter as 'mergers'.
 While the need for a change in control is an express requirement for acquisitions to be notifiable, it is arguably also an implied requirement in relation to mergers and consolidations, given the need for the consolidating or merging enterprises to terminate their business activity post-merger.
 Interestingly, there does not appear to be an express change of control requirement or a full functionality requirement before joint ventures are notifiable under the law.
+In 2020, the competition regulator exercised its jurisdiction over a joint venture between Vinamilk and Kido (to hold 51 per cent and 49 per cent, respectively, in the joint venture company) as both companies had relatively large market shares in the ice cream market.
+In this case, the competition regulator allowed the joint venture but cautioned that it would exercise enhanced supervision over the companies (i.e., Vinamilk, Kido and the joint venture company) to ensure healthy competition in the ice cream market.

 Regarding (2), the notification thresholds under the 2018 Law on Competition are specified in Decree No. 35.
 Companies other than credit institutions, insurance companies and securities companies are subject to the following notification thresholds: